AMERICAN RABBIT HOUND ASSOCIATION

 3.

-of Director meetings.
-In the absence of the Chairman of the Board the
+all Board of Director meetings.
+In the absence of the Chairman of the Board

 4.

-conduct of hunts, assist the Secretary/Treasurer in establishing new clubs,
+in the conduct of hunts, assist the Secretary/Treasurer in establishing new

-and assist in the conduct of the Big Five and State Championship hunts.
+clubs, and assist in the conduct of the Big Five and State Championship

 5.